 Schizophrenia is a severely disabling brain disorder that is characterized by difficulties in thinking clearly and an inability to manage emotions or make decisions.
 Additionally, this disorder causes individuals to experience an abnormal interpretation of reality and have a hard time relating to others.
 Those with schizophrenia may hear voices that others don’t or may believe that others can read their thoughts or are plotting against them.
 Schizophrenia differs in severity from person to person – some only have one psychotic break during their lifetime while others may experience a slow decline in functioning.
 Most individuals will have to manage the symptoms of this disorder throughout their lives, however, with proper medication and support, individuals with schizophrenia can go on to lead happy and successful lives.

-Valley Behavioral Health System provides a variety of treatment options that have been effective for treating those who are struggling with the debilitating and often terrifying symptoms of schizophrenia.
+Valley Behavioral Health System in Fort Smith, Arkansas provides a variety of rehab options that have been effective for treating those who are struggling with the debilitating and often terrifying symptoms of schizophrenia.
 Our highly qualified and caring professionals do everything in their power to ensure that every one of our clients are provided with services that are designed to meet each individual’s specific needs.
 We want you to know that you no longer have to continue to suffer in silence.
-At Valley Behavioral Health, we can help you get your symptoms under control so that you can live a happy, healthy, and productive life.
+At our mental health rehab center, we can help you get your symptoms under control so that you can live a happy, healthy, and productive life.

 Helping a Loved One or Family Member Get Treatment